A family of EB5 investors hugging each other, including three kids and the spouse as the principal investor's dependent family members.

 An EB-5 dependent status gives you the same benefits and opportunities available to Green Card holders.
 These benefits allow you to do the following:

-- Work: A dependent EB-5 Green Card grants you the freedom to work for any employer in the U.S., with the exception of some federal or governmental positions.
+• Work: A dependent EB-5 Green Card grants you the freedom to work for any employer in the U.S., with the exception of some federal or governmental positions.
 You can also run a business or do freelance work.
-If you apply through adjustment of status, you can also concurrently file for employment authorization documentation, which allows you to work even before your Green Card is ready.
+If you wish to adjust status, you can also concurrently file for employment authorization documentation, which allows you to work even before your Green Card is ready.

 Limitations of an EB-5 Dependent Status